 I am planning to work part time while I'm at school.
-Since my on-line schedule indicates that I don't have any classes on Thursdays or Fridays is there anything that will prevent me from working on those days?
+Since my on-line schedule indicates that I don't have any classes on some days, is there anything that will prevent me from working on those days?

 The Brock teacher education program is a full-time degree program.
 Teacher candidates should expect to have coursework and/or practice teaching responsibilities on all weekdays, Monday through Friday, with the possibility of some evening classes.